 This is one of the most popular wedding adjectives, but it also has a lot of different interpretations.
 Vintage wedding style encompasses a range of ideas, from themed weddings inspired by The Great Gatsby and the roaring 20’s, to Old Hollywood glamour and 1970s bohemian.
 For a vintage theme that’s not tied to one decade, we love Old World wedding style, which incorporates luxe details like heirloom furniture, ornate candelabras, and European-inspired venues to transport you back in time.

-“Whimsical” is one of the more ambiguous words to describe your wedding because essentially, this style is whatever you make it to be!
+“Whimsical” is one of the more ambiguous words to describe a wedding because essentially, this style is whatever you make it to be!
 Whimsical wedding style is great for couples who don’t want to take themselves too seriously and are looking to shake things up on the big day.
 This playful aesthetic provides the opportunity to incorporate non-traditional pieces, such as ribbon streamers, unexpected table names, a bold color palette, or ultra-trendy ideas, like geode wedding decor!